A classic but fresh fabric is the starting point for this bright color scheme. Cheery blue, orange, and hot pink are an antidote to a dull room.

 Decorating with Color: Expert Tips

-Our designers and editors dish out their tips for decorating with colors including green, red, and more.
-Get our to...
+Our designers and editors dish out their decorating with color tips, including color scheme ideas for green, red, a...

 Our Best Tips for Choosing and Using Color